COMMENTs: Post Comments Here.

 The facility has over 12,000 square feet of laboratory, office and conference rooms.
 The Bureau currently has a staff of nine full time and one part time employee.
 The Chemistry Section consists of four Crime Laboratory Analysts (three are Senior Analysts).
 The Imaging Section consists of one Crime Laboratory Analyst and two Forensic Technologists.
 Administration and Operations consists of the Chief of Forensic Services who oversees the entire Bureau, one Maintenance Mechanic who ensures the repair and upkeep of the facility, and one part time OPS receptionist who provides the Bureau's only administrative support.

 Almost every summer the Bureau has worked with interested Universities to host up to four volunteer student interns to learn Fire Debris Analysis.
-In the summer of 2012 they hosted students from Florida A & M University, Auburn University, and the University of Wisconsin at Platteville in the Internship Program.
+In the past they hosted students from Florida A & M University, Florida State University, The University of Central Florida, Eastern Kentucky University, Auburn University, and the University of Wisconsin at Platteville in the Internship Program.
 Employees from the Bureau have also provided training to personnel from other agencies in various aspects of forensic science, digital imaging, and evidence preservation.
-In August of 2012 training in fire debris analysis was provided to a member of the Royal Bahamian Police Laboratory.
+In 2012, 2013, and 2014 training in fire debris analysis was provided to members of the Royal Bahamian Police Laboratory.

 Employees also contribute to the field of forensic science through involvement in organizations such as: the International Association of Arson Investigators (IAAI), the American Society of Crime Laboratory Directors (ASCLD), the American Society for Testing and Materials (ASTM), and the Technical Working Group on Fire and Explosions (TWGFEX) which is currently sponsored by the National Center for Forensic Sciences.
 Bureau Chief Carl Chasteen served as the Chair of TWGFEX from its inception through 2004.
 He was selected as TWGFEX Vice-Chair in 2008.
 He also served as Chair of the IAAI Forensic Science Committee for many years between 1993 and 2007.
 Chief Chasteen has also been a Fellow of the American Board of Criminalistics in Fire Debris since 2008.